Natural gas line enhancements in Laramie

-The Laramie system cannot grow in certain areas due to constraints in the current natural gas system.
-In order to provide the additional capacity necessary for economic growth, Black Hills Energy will need to enhance its delivery system to allow for the requested growth and to continue provide safe and reliable service.
+The Laramie system cannot grow in certain areas.
+In order to provide the additional reliability necessary for economic growth, Black Hills Energy will provide a new pipeline to allow for the growth and to continue provide safe and reliable service.

-Both residential and business sectors, as well as the University of Wyoming, are experiencing growth and the project will provide reliability for the expanding community.
+The City of Laramie and the University of Wyoming are experiencing growth, and the Snowy Range Loop project will provide reliability for the expanding community.

 The project will begin on West Lyon Street, and continue along North 7th Street, East Seeton Street, Caryl Street, Asphalt Lane, North 30th Street and conclude on East Harney Street.

-In some cases the work may disrupt residential property adjacent to the street for a short period of time (less than one day), temporarily affecting the entrance to some residential driveways.
+In some cases the work may disrupt residential property adjacent to the street for a short period of time, temporarily affecting the entrance to some residential driveways.
 Black Hills Energy’s contracted crews will work with residents to ensure access to their property.
 Additionally, the company will carry out a robust remediation plan.
 It is our goal to leave property in the same or better condition following the project’s completion.

-No. The pipeline project will not affect customers’ existing base rates, though the costs will be included in the next rate review filed by Black Hills Energy.
+No. The pipeline project will not affect customers’ existing base rates, but the investments will be included in the next rate review filed by Black Hills Energy.